mycotinaj/misc_perl_scripts/README.md

 ```
 7. Output, 4 files: .lrn, .names, .cls, .annotation files within your directory.

-[Somoclu](https://somoclu.readthedocs.io/en/stable/download.html) is advantageous when you have a large dataset as this can be time and resource-consuming when running locally.
+***You can run the next step locally with ESOM, however, [Somoclu](https://somoclu.readthedocs.io/en/stable/download.html) is advantageous when you have a large dataset as this can be time and resource-consuming when running locally.***
-It can be installed here:

 8. Train the ESOM

 ```

-somoclu -e 20 -l 0.5 -L 0.1 -m toroid -r 50 -x 250 -y 200 -v 2 species_300bp.fasta.lrn species_300bp_spades.fasta
+somoclu -e 20 -l 0.5 -L 0.1 -m toroid -r 50 -x 450 -y 500 -v 2 species_300bp.fasta.lrn species_300bp_spades.fasta

 #e = number of epochs
 #l = starting learning rate